Cyber Risk Business Strategy Plus (CRBS+) and Cyber Risk Business Strategy (CRBS) Service Description

 - A Cyber Risk Scorecard showing a summary of the customer’s overall current cyber risk posture and the Cyber Risk Mitigation Plan in both tabular and graphic depictions.

 Cyber Risk Opportunities works with the designated customer staff members to accomplish the following tasks.

-The CRA is accomplished in two phases, each composed of several tasks:
+The CRBS is accomplished in two phases, each composed of several tasks:

 - Measure and Score Cyber Risk